 3. Improved workflow management

 The sales process involves countless time-consuming manual tasks.
 That’s why a good CRM is also an effective workflow management tool.
-Specifically,
+Specifically, a CRM can make your workload more manageable and productive by simplifying common processes.
+It may do so by:

 - Allowing multiple contacts per lead or customer, to avoid losing track of related conversations.